Massachusetts Avenue station (San Diego Trolley)

-Massachusetts Avenue station is a station on the Orange Line of the San Diego Trolley in Lemon Grove, California, a suburb of San Diego.
+Massachusetts Avenue station is a station on the Orange Line of the San Diego Trolley located near the intersection of Massachusetts Avenue and Lemon Grove Avenue in Lemon Grove, California, a suburb of San Diego.
 The station serves as a commuter center and park and ride lot for the surrounding residential community.

 History

 Massachusetts Avenue opened as part of the second segment of the Euclid Line on May 12, 1989.
 Also later known as the East Line, the line operated from to before being extended further east one month later.

 This station was renovated from October 17, 2011 through fall 2012 as part of the Trolley Renewal Project, although the station remained open during construction.